algao1/blurb/content/posts/kv_store.md

 }
 ```

-If the number of memtables exceeds a given threshold, then we want to persist that to disk as a SSTable.
+If the number of memtables exceeds a given threshold, then we want to persist that to disk as a **SSTable**.
 This can be done in several ways, but for simplicity, I've opted to have a background process that periodically flushes extra tables to disk (not shown above, but you can check it out [here](https://github.com/algao1/crumbs/blob/7b623c503e7ea02ac3c43887fbeb28ab54b56a21/dbs/lsm/lsm_tree.go#L137-L168)).

 ### Persisting Memtables